 Video still from interview, November 2001

 Abe Asner was born in the district of Lida, Poland on October 19, 1916.
 In 1938, Abe followed in the footsteps of his brothers and joined the Polish army.
-On June 22nd, 1941, Abe was visiting a cousin in Lithuania when he awoke to the sight of German planes littering the sky with bombs.
-When German tanks surrounded the ghetto where Abe and his brothers were staying, they had to make a choice: stay among the 3,000 Jews who were facing imminent death or flee to the forests.
+On June 22, 1941, Abe was visiting a cousin in Lithuania when he awoke to the sight of German planes littering the sky with bombs.
+When German tanks surrounded the ghetto where Abe and his brothers were staying, they had to make a choice: remain among the 3,000 Jews who were facing imminent death or flee to the forests.
 Abe disappeared into the trees with nothing but the clothes on his back.

 Abe and his brothers were successful in many missions, ranging from sabotaging enemy supplies to halting German food convoys to rescuing Jews from ghettos.
 They frustrated the Germans with their efficiency under the cover of darkness.
 "The night was our mother," Abe remembered.
 Eventually the Germans placed a bounty on their heads.
 "So much money to catch us, dead or alive," he recalled.

 The ongoing violence of the partisan missions wore away at Abe's psyche.
 When the war finally ended, he worked hard to adjust to normal life.
 Despite the physical and emotional scars he carried, Abe knew his deeds helped shape the lives of countless people.

 Abe's passion burned brightly when he recalled his partisan days.
 "We didn't go like sheep.
 We did as much as we could.
 We did a lot," he said.
 "People should know somebody did [fight back].
 People should know."

 After the war Abe moved to Canada with his wife.
 They had two daughters and four grandchildren.
 Abe Asner passed away on May 26, 2015 at the age of 98.

 Abe's cousin, award-winning actor Ed Asner, narrated many of JPEF's short films.